devnull-cz/c-prog-lang/modules/debugger.md

   - or Ctrl-D

-- to get the core file, the system limit for core file may need to be bumped
+- to get the core file, the system limit for core file may need to be bumped.
+  Also note that different systems have different ways of how they process core files.

 ```
 ulimit -c 1000000